Overview of Practicum for MSW Students

 - To engage in self-directed learning.

-SOWK 5607 is a two-credit practicum course that is taken during the Spring/Summer term (May to August) following the full-time student’s Advanced (or second) year of the MSW program.
+SOWK 5607 is a 2.0 credit practicum course that is taken during the summer term (May to August) following the full-time student’s Advanced (or second) year of the MSW program.
 Only students whose undergraduate degree is in social work will register in SOWK 5607 as their first placement in the MSW program.

 In addition to the time on placement, students are required to attend and participate in 6 practice seminars, held at the School of Social Work throughout the term.
 Seminars, participation in consultations with Faculty Liaisons and written assignments are all MANDATORY requirements of the MSW Practicum II (SOWK 5607) course.
 Attendance and participation in additional Supplemental Practicum Seminars may also be required.